-In this short guide we will be covering some of the potentials and risks of investing Bitcoin, and will hopefully help you to answer the question of whether you should invest in Bitcoin.
+In this short guide, we will be covering the massive potential but also the considerable risks of investing Bitcoin, and we will hopefully help you to answer the question of whether you should buy Bitcoin, or not.

 The game-changing potential of Bitcoin